toerob/ls4inform6/README.md

 ## Installation

-* Install the latest eclipse version
+* Install the latest eclipse version (at least 2020-03)
 * Choose help/install new software
 * Add update site: https://toerob.github.io/ls4inform-update-site/
 * Select the ls4inform6 feature in the list and complete the installation